 The University has a Postgraduate Funding Search.

-Before arrival, you may also contact the College if you would like to share specific information with us directly – i.e. about major allergies, accessibility / mobility issues.
-College offers comprehensive pastoral/welfare support - in addition to your Postgraduate Tutor (allocated in late September), we have a College Head of Welfare and a Health Centre staffed by two College nurses.
+You may also contact the College if you would like to share specific information with us directly – i.e. about major allergies, accessibility / mobility issues.
+College offers comprehensive pastoral/welfare support - in addition to your Postgraduate Tutor (allocated in late September), we have a College Head of Welfare and a Health Centre staffed by three College nurses.